-The designer shall submit shop drawings to the architect showing rough-in and installation drawings.
-Designers shall specify on the drawings the number of copies submitted and any special requirements.
+The vendor's or manufacturer's representative shall submit shop drawings to the architect showing rough-in and installation drawings.
+Vendor's or manufacturer's representative shall specify on the drawings the number of copies submitted and any special requirements.
 The primary project designer shall be responsible for resolving deviations between working drawings and shop drawings.
-Designers shall provide drawings in an approved electronic format if requested by the institution.
+Vendor's or manufacturer's representative shall provide drawings in an approved electronic format if requested by the institution.

-See also section V-F pertaining to fume hood submittals.
+See also section V-F pertaining to chemical fume hood submittals.